codes.benchmark package

 dict

-Evaluate the gradients of the surrogate model.
+Evaluate the extrapolation performance of the surrogate model in log-space (Δdex).

 Parameters: